-E. coli and fecal coliform were commonly found at elevated levels at most sites during wet-weather events.
-E. coli and fecal coliform concentrations were also regularly elevated during dry-weather events at sites with flow (note that six of the fourteen sites were dry and so could not be sampled).
-Other constituents that were found at elevated levels during the 2015/16 monitoring season include chloride and total dissolved solids (primarily dry-weather), MBAS (Event 1 only), dissolved oxygen, dissolved copper, dissolved zinc (single wet occurrence), total selenium (dry weather only), ammonia, indeno(1,2,3-cd)pyrene, and pH (predominantly dry weather).
-Aluminum, bis(2-ethylhexyl)phthalate, and pentachlorophenol were seen at elevated levels at the two sites with applicable MUN designated WQO (MO-MEI and MO-OJA).
+E. coli was commonly found at elevated levels at most sites during wet-weather events and during dry-weather events at sites with flow.
+Other constituents that were found at elevated levels during the 2016/17 monitoring season include chloride and total dissolved solids (primarily dry-weather), MBAS (Event 1 only), dissolved oxygen, dissolved copper, dissolved zinc, total selenium (dry weather only), ammonia (one sample, dry weather only), and pH.
+Aluminum, bis(2-ethylhexyl)phthalate, and pentachlorophenol were seen at elevated levels at one or both of the two sites with applicable MUN designated WQO (MO-MEI and MO-OJA).
 The Program is using this information to identify pollutants of concern and direct efforts to reduce their discharge from the storm drain system.

 Bioassessment sampling was conducted as part of the Southern California Regional Bioassessment Study.
 Sampling for the original five-year study was completed in 2013 and interim study sampling was conducted in 2014.
 The second five-year study began in 2015.
 The 2015-2019 Study includes perennial and nonperennial streams and is designed to look at both current stream condition as well as site trends.
-The Program surveyed ten randomly generated sites to assess condition (three in the Ventura River Watershed, three in the Calleguas Creek Watershed, three in the Santa Clara River Watershed, and one in the Santa Monica Bay Watershed) and five sites (two open land use and three developed land use) that were previously surveyed in 2008/2009, and then again in 2015, to track trends.
-The Principal Permittee's fixed (Integrator) sites at the three mass emission stations (ME-CC, ME-VR2, and ME-SCR) were also sampled once each for 2016.
-Sampling occurred between June 6 and August 3, 2016.
+The Program surveyed ten randomly generated sites to assess condition (three in the Ventura River Watershed, three in the Calleguas Creek Watershed, three in the Santa Clara River Watershed, and one in the Santa Monica Bay Watershed) and five sites (two open land use and three developed land use) that were previously surveyed in 2008/2009, and annually since 2015, to track trends.
+The Principal Permittee's fixed (Integrator) sites at the three mass emission stations (ME-CC, ME-VR2, and ME-SCR) were also sampled once each for 2017.
+Sampling occurred between April 19, 2017 and June 21, 2017.